|

 shall be created in all cases, whether or not any lines of text

-If the -k option is used or implied, the g-file shall be writable
+the -k option is used or implied, the g-file shall be writable by

-by the owner only (read-only for everyone else); otherwise, it
+the owner only (read-only for everyone else); otherwise, it shall

-shall be read-only.
-Only the real user need have write permission
+be read-only.
+Only the real user need have write permission in the

-applied in generating the retrieved text.
-The l-file shall be
+in generating the retrieved text.
+The l-file shall be created in

-created in the current directory if the -l option is used; it
+the current directory if the -l option is used; it shall be read-

-shall be read-only and it is owned by the real user.
-Only the
+only and it is owned by the real user.
+Only the real user need

 Lines in the l-file shall have the following format: